 3.)
 1-1 Meetings

 Additionally, my manager and I would have regular 1-1 meetings where we would talk about my personal development

 Overall – I really liked this format.
 The monthly Q&A format with the CEO was fantastic and something I actually looked forward to.
 The weekly team meeting was my least favorite as it contained a lot of information we could have shared asynchronously.

-Overall, this is another good format.
-I’d change the Friday meeting to a Monday morning meeting and use a tool like Friday to capture a recap from each person on the team.
+I’d change the Friday meeting to a Monday morning meeting and use a tool like Friday to automate daily standups.

 Prepare to iterate on remote team meetings.
 Seek feedback from your team along the way and discover what process works best for you.
 Also, if your team is growing quickly, prepare to change your cadence as the company grows.